curtinrobotics/LaserTanks_Archive/README.md

 On **VS Code**, go to the debugging menu here:

-<iframe src="https://drive.google.com/file/d/1htdf-faGNMdkhsFsCT0ZG_1CbQjnKd-L/preview" width="640" height="480"></iframe>
+<html><iframe src="https://drive.google.com/file/d/1htdf-faGNMdkhsFsCT0ZG_1CbQjnKd-L/preview" width="640" height="480"></iframe></html>

 Click the play button.
-If VS Code says you need to have a launch.json configured, click [here](#Launch.Json)
+If VS Code says you need to have a launch.json configured, click [here](#Launch.Json).

+Flask should now be running on a local port!
+Click the link to open in browser.

 # Appendices